 Purpose To give victims and communities the right to request a review of their case where a local threshold is met, and to bring agencies together to take a joined up, problem-solving approach to find a solution for the victim.
-Relevant bodies and responsible authorities Councils.
+Relevant bodies and responsible authorities Key bodies: Councils.
 Police.
-Clinical Commissioning Groups in England and Local Health Boards in Wales.
+Integrated Care Boards in England and Local Health Boards in Wales.
 Registered providers of social housing who are co-opted into this group.
-Threshold To be defined by the local agencies, but not more than three complaints in the previous sixmonth period.
-May also take account of: the persistence of the anti-social behaviour; the harm or potential harm caused by the anti-social behaviour; the adequacy of response to the anti-social behaviour.
-The relevant bodies (listed above) must publish details of the procedure to ensure that victims are aware that they can apply in appropriate circumstances.
-Details When an ASB Case Review is requested, the relevant bodies must decide whether the threshold has been met and communicate this to the victim.
-If the threshold is met: a case review will be undertaken by the relevant bodies.
+Threshold To be defined by the local agencies, but not more than three complaints in the previous six-month period.
+May also take account of: the persistence of the anti-social behaviour; the harm or potential harm caused by the anti-social behaviour; the adequacy of the response to the anti-social behaviour.
+The key relevant bodies (listed above) must publish details of the procedure to ensure that victims are aware that they can apply in appropriate circumstances.
+Details When an ASB Case Review is requested and the threshold has been met, the relevant bodies must decide whether the threshold has been met and communicate this to the victim.
+If the threshold is met: • a case review will be undertaken by the relevant bodies.
 They will share information related to the case, review what action has previously been taken and decide whether additional actions are possible.
-The local ASB Case Review procedure should clearly state the timescales in which the review will be undertaken; the review will see the relevant bodies adopting a problem-solving approach to ensure that all the drivers and causes of the behaviour are identified and a solution sought, whilst ensuring that the victim receives appropriate support; the victim is informed of the outcome of the review.
+The local ASB Case Review procedure should clearly state the timescales in which the review will be undertaken; • the review will see the relevant bodies adopting a problem-solving approach to ensure that all the drivers and causes of the behaviour are identified and a solution sought, whilst ensuring that the victim receives appropriate support and is kept updated of progress; • the victim is informed of the outcome of the review.
 Where further actions are necessary an action plan will be discussed with the victim, including timescales.
-If the threshold is not met: although the formal procedures will not be invoked, this does provide an opportunity for the relevant bodies to review the case to determine whether there is more that can be done.
-Agencies have a duty to publish specified data on the Community Trigger at least every twelve months.
+If the threshold is not met: • although the formal procedures will not be invoked, this does provide an opportunity for the relevant bodies to review the case to determine whether there is more that can be done.
+Agencies have a duty to publish specified data on the ASB Case Review at least every twelve months.
 Who can use the ASB Case Review procedure?
 A victim of anti-social behaviour or another person acting on behalf of the victim with his or her consent, such as a carer or family member, Member of Parliament, local councillor or other professional.
 The victim may be an individual, a business or a community group.
 The legislation Sections 104 and 105 of the Anti-social Behaviour, Crime and Policing Act 2014.
-Protecting the vulnerable The ASB Case Review or Community Trigger provides an important safety net for victims of persistent anti-social behaviour and those who may be most vulnerable.
+Protecting the vulnerable The ASB Case Review provides an important safety net for victims of persistent anti-social behaviour and those who may be most vulnerable.

-The ASB Case Review/Community Trigger
+The ASB Case Review